google/WebFundamentals/src/_langs/en/tools/javascript/command-line/command-line-reference.markdown

 ![Example of $('img').src](images/selector-img-src.png)

-*Please note:* If you are using a library such as jQuery that uses `$`, this will functionality will be overwritten, and `$` will correspond to that libraries implementation.
+*Please note:* If you are using a library such as jQuery that uses `$`, this functionality will be overwritten, and `$` will correspond to that library's implementation.

 ### $$(selector)